 The officers and directors of an initial business combination candidate may resign upon completion of our initial business combination.
 The departure of a business combination target's key personnel could negatively impact the operations and profitability of our post-combination business.
-The role of an initial business combination candidate's key personnel upon the completion of our initial business combination cannot be ascertained at this time.
-Although we contemplate that certain members of an acquisition candidate's management team will remain associated with the initial business combination candidate following our initial business combination, it is possible that members of the management of an acquisition candidate will not wish to remain in place.
+The role of an initial business combination candidate's key personnel upon the completion of our initial business combination candidate is key personnel upon the completion of our initial business combination candidate's key personnel upon the completion of our initial business combination candidate is a acquisition candidate will remain associated with the initial business combination candidate following our initial business combination, it is possible that members of the management of an acquisition candidate will not wish to remain in place.
 As a result, we may need to reconstitute the management team of the post-transaction company in connection with our initial business combination, which may adversely impact our ability to complete an initial business combination in a timely manner or at all.